-- Types of publication will vary across the disciplines included within Land Economy, from publication of chapters in edited books to datasets. - A portfolio of high-quality research outputs recognised as excellent in terms of their originality, significance and rigour will be required. - The work will be expected to make a significant contribution to the advancement of knowledge - The University and the Department acknowledges that the intellectual content of a paper is much more important than publication metrics and so no lists of favoured or designated journals or publishers will be maintained or required. - Work that challenges received ideas will be encouraged and welcomed. - Research outputs that inform the development of policy, professional or private sector practice will be recognised.
-All reasonable evidence of impact on policy or professional or private sector practice will be eligible REF standards of documentation will not be required. - Winning competitive research funding is an important indicator of excellence in some disciplines. - Award of prizes and honours for research will be recognised. - Peer-review is very important to a substantial portfolio of original research, but for some items in that portfolio (e.g. US law journals, policy reports) is not a sine qua non for inclusion. - Interdisciplinarity is encouraged. - Organisation of conferences and seminars and international collaborations and invitations to present work at major conferences or institutions will count as evidence of research excellence. - Promotion and maintenance of high standards of research integrity is essential.
+- Types of publication will vary across the disciplines included within Land Economy, from publication of chapters in edited books to datasets. - A significant and growing portfolio of high-quality research outputs recognised as world-class in terms of their originality, significance and rigour will be required. - The work will be expected to make a significant contribution to the advancement of knowledge - The University and the Department acknowledges that the intellectual content of a paper is much more important than publication metrics and so no lists of favoured or designated journals or publishers will be maintained or required. - Work that challenges received ideas will be encouraged and welcomed. - Research outputs that inform the development of policy, professional or private sector practice will be recognised.
+All reasonable evidence of impact on policy or professional or private sector practice will be eligible - REF standards of documentation will not be required. - Winning competitive research funding is an important indicator of excellence in some disciplines - Award of prizes and honours for research will be recognised - Peer-review is very important to a substantial portfolio of original research, but for some items in that portfolio (e.g. US law journals, policy reports) is not a sine qua non for inclusion - Interdisciplinarity is encouraged and valued, although it is not essential. - Promotion and maintenance of the highest standards of research integrity is essential.